stevetronic/HCRTC/README.txt

 HCRTC.GetTimeString()
 HCRTC.GetDateString()

-You cab connect the module to Arduino using this configuration:
+You can connect the module to Arduino using this configuration (standard I2C wiring):

 GND-Arduino GND
 Vcc-Arduino 5V